BayesicFitting

 View project on GitHub

-In this note we consider 2 engines, the ChordEngine [3 - Handley] and the GalileanEngine [4 - Skilling, Henderson].
+Within NS we consider 2 engines, the ChordEngine [Handley et al.] and the GalileanEngine [Skilling], [Goggans].
 Especially we look at their performance in higher dimensions.
-But first we have to take a look at some properties of N-dimensional spaces.

 To study properties of higher dimensional spaces we turn to a simple structure, the N-d unit sphere, i.e. all points within a euclidean distance of 1 from the origin.
 The N-d sphere is a good proxy for Gaussian log Likelihoods of N independently measured pixels.
 This is about the simplest problem imaginable that scales easily into higher dimensions.
 Our engines should behave well in this case otherwise we have little hope for more complicated cases.